Say hello to Business Toybox.

 Each Canvas - and the rules that come with it - have strengths and weaknesses that can help you come up with unique insights and experiences.
 Feel free to explore.
 We’ll also be adding new ones soon.

 Sprints are where all the fun and action are.
-You don’t really start using Business Toybox until you’ve created a Sprint.
+You don’t really start playing with Business Toybox until you’ve created a Sprint.

-Every business model starts out relying on a lot of assumptions.
-In at least some way, they’re going to be wrong.
-You really want to figure out which assumptions are wrong so you can start working your way towards a business model based on solid evidence and facts.
+Every business model starts out relying on a lot of assumptions and what ifs.
+In at least some way, almost all of them are going to be wrong.
+You really want to figure out which assumptions are wrong so you can take your set of ideas and assumptions and back them up with facts and evidence.
 Sprints help you do that.